wormhole-foundation/wormhole/docs/operations.md

 You need to open port 8999/udp in your firewall for the P2P network.
 Nothing else has to be exposed externally.

+journalctl can show guardiand's colored output using the `-a` flag for binary output, i.e.: `journalctl -a -f -u guardiand`.

 ### Kubernetes

 Kubernetes deployment is fully supported.